bucs445fall2025/project-team-7/etc/client.meeting.md

 ## Client Meeting Notes

 **Project Name:** Borrow and lend
-**Date:** 09/08/2025
+**Date:** 09/15/2025
-**Client Name:** Elif
+**Client Name:** Anthony Zheng
 **Interviewed By:** Hoyeon Yoo

 ---

 ### **Client Overview**
 - **Brief description of the client and their background:**
-  Elif is a student who needs a calculator for her exam but don't want purchase one.
+  Anthony is a student who needs a calculator for her exam but don't want purchase one.

 - **Client’s main goal for the software:**
-  This website should help her to borrow calculator (or other items) from someone else on campus.
+  This website should help him to borrow calculator (or other items) from someone else on campus.

 ---